Huawei IDEOS

-The Huawei IDEOS U8150 is a mobile phone manufactured by Huawei, inc.
+The Huawei IDEOS U8150 is an Android smartphone manufactured by Huawei.

 It is rebranded as S31HW by EMOBILE in Japan.
 It is also renamed the T-Mobile Comet in the United States.

 Features

 The U8150 features a 2.8-inch glass capacitive touchscreen.
 It also features a 3.16 megapixel fixed-focus camera, Bluetooth connectivity, built-in GPS/AGPS.
 A microSD slot is located under the phone's battery cover.

 Physical buttons are the power button, a volume control on the side of the phone, a call start button, a navigation pad, and a call end button.